ucsd-cse230/04-liquid/README.md

 $ stack build --fast
 ```

+The first time, it will take a **long time** to install LiquidHaskell (the refinement type checker).

 You _should_ get a bunch of LH errors in VSCODE itself, but if its being flaky,
 then open up a terminal and just type